mlibrary/about-ebc/src/content/invest.md

 #### Backlist Bundle Pricing

-Upfront perpetual purchase of the current complete backlist (years 2012-2025) as well as the growing archive of pre-2011 titles, nearly 2,800 titles.
+Upfront perpetual purchase of the current complete backlist (years 2012-2025) as well as the growing archive of pre-2011 titles, over 3,000 titles.

 <table class="table table-bordered">
     <thead class="thead-light">